Low Back Pain (cont.)

 - Let people know when you need a helping hand.
 Ask family members or friends to help out with physical tasks you can't do right now.

-- Be honest with your doctor about how pain is affecting you.
+- Be honest with your doctor about your pain.
 Ask for a referral to a counselor or pain management specialist.
-Your doctor may also see a need to prescribe antidepressant or antianxiety medicine may also help with chronic pain.
+A prescription antidepressant or antianxiety medicine may also help with chronic pain.

 - Work with your health professionals and your work supervisor to make a return-to-work plan, if needed.
 Ask for an ergonomic consultation if you need to learn how to do some of your job duties differently to avoid hurting your back again.

 Emotional support is important

 You may have to lean on friends and family when facing difficult situations caused by chronic pain or other problems.
 Your loved ones can play an important role in supporting your recovery.
 Your doctor and community also may give you extra support.

 Asking for support from others is not always easy.
 It can be hard to tell someone about your problems.
 But don't be afraid to ask for help.

 Where you can get support